mamccollum/pkgtools/src/README.md

 make mrproper
 ```

+NOTE: To do a statically linked build instead of dynamic, edit `src/mk.config.head` and appent `-static` to the lines beginning with `LDFLAGS` and `CCSLDFLAGS`.

 There is an example package in `example-pkg`, along with scripts that have comments on how to compile.